genotoul-bioinfo/Binette/README.md

 | **N50**             | Displays the N50 of the bin.                                                                                |
 | **contig_count**    | The number of contigs contained within the bin.                                                             |

-# Help, feature requests and bug reporting
+## Help, feature requests and bug reporting

 To report bugs, request new features, or seek help and support, please open an [issue](https://github.com/genotoul-bioinfo/Binette/issues).

-# Licence
+## Licence

 This program is released as an open source software under the terms of [MIT License](LICENSE).

+## Citations

+Binette is scientific software, with a [published paper](https://joss.theoj.org/papers/10.21105/joss.06782) in the [Journal of Open-Source Software](https://joss.theoj.org/).
+If you use Binette in academic research, please cite the following paper:

+> Mainguy et al., (2024).
+Binette: a fast and accurate bin refinement tool to construct high quality Metagenome Assembled Genomes..
+Journal of Open Source Software, 9(102), 6782, https://doi.org/10.21105/joss.06782